Your Guide To Visiting Hattiesburg, Mississippi

 Shop at the Luck Rabbit

 Southern Prohibition Brewing (SPB) aims to brew great beer and make Mississippi an awesome place to live.
 Take a tour of the brewery on Saturdays, every hour on the hour from 1 to 5 PM.
-Tours are $5 and include a four ounce pour.
-When you are finished, relax and enjoy a beer in the SPB Tap Room (open 5 to 10 PM Wednesday through Friday and 12 to 10 PM on Saturday).
+Tours are $5 and include a 4 oz. pour.
+Afterward, relax and enjoy a beer in the SPB Tap Room.
 Our guide to visiting Hattiesburg wouldn’t be complete without a stop here.

 Note: Enter on the corner of Mobile and 2nd Street in Downtown Hattiesburg.